hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 **Offering Items on a Queue**

-You can use POST call to create an item on the queue.
+You can use a POST call to create an item on the queue.
 A sample is shown below.

 ```plain
 $ curl -v -X POST -H "Content-Type: text/plain" -d "foo"
     http://10.20.17.1:5701/hazelcast/rest/queues/myEvents
 ```

-Above call is equivalent to `HazelcastInstance#getQueue("myEvents").offer("foo");`.
+The above call is equivalent to `HazelcastInstance#getQueue("myEvents").offer("foo");`.

 It will return the following if successful: